xaxxon/v8toolkit/README.md

 ## Doxygen docs available here: http://xaxxon.github.io/v8toolkit/docs/html/index.html

-## Next Major Feature: Instructions/code for debugging your JavaScript from Chrome's javascript debugger
+## Next Major Feature: Debugging embedded JavaScript from Chrome's javascript debugger (basic functionality useable now)

 I am currently implementing the necessary functionality to connect to your application with Chrome's javascript debugger.
 The beginnings of the code can be